NOC Tools and Software in 2024: An Operational Perspective

 2. Machine Learning and Automation (AIOps)

 Here at INOC, we’ve made significant strides in applying AIOps at strategic points in the NOC operational workflow.
-(Talk to us if you’re interested in learning more about the potential service enhancements achieved by putting AIOps to work for your organization.)
+(Talk to us if you’re interested in learning more about the potential service enhancements achieved by using AIOps for your organization.)

-While our white paper explains a number of ways AIOps can be applied in NOC workflows, currently, the most common application is in enhancing the NOC’s ability to correlate data faster and more accurately than humans.
-In this application, an AIOps tool feeds in events (via API, SNMP, email, or whatever is coming out of the NMS) with some initial correlation rules to tie related events together.
-Over time, ML will recognize patterns and provide feedback, which can then be used to further grow and improve the rule-set and make automated monitoring and ticketing increasingly more effective over time.
+While our white paper explains several ways AIOps can be applied in NOC workflows, currently, the most common application is in enhancing the NOC’s ability to correlate data faster and more accurately than humans.
+In this application, an AIOps tool feeds in events (via API, SNMP, email, or whatever comes out of the NMS) with some initial correlation rules to tie related events together.
+Over time, ML will recognize patterns and provide feedback, which can then be used to grow further, improve the rule set, and make automated monitoring and ticketing increasingly more effective.

-The value here can be massive, especially in enterprise environments where incidents and events need to be correlated across perhaps three, four, or five different monitoring platforms.
+The value here can be massive, especially in enterprise environments where incidents and events must be correlated across three, four, or five different monitoring platforms.
 A well-tuned AIOps platform can be fed information from all of those platforms and make incredibly effective correlations across them—consolidating all of those feeds from disparate systems and providing remarkable intelligence onto the incident ticket.

 BigPanda